danielskovli/killswitch/README.md

 The current version of the API resides at http://apps.danielskovli.com/killswitch/api/1.0/.

-Some user functionality (like resetting passwords & deleting accounts) can only be accessed from http://apps.danielskovli.com/killswitch/
+Some user functionality (resetting passwords, deleting accounts) can only be accessed from the web UI at http://apps.danielskovli.com/killswitch/

 - **Add user**